jbsparrow/CyberDropDownloader/docs/reference/cli-arguments.md

 Max number of links to retry.
 Using `0` means no limit

+{% hint style="info" %}
+This option has no effect unless you run CDL with one of the retry options: `--retry-all`, `--retry-failed` or `--retry-maintenance`
+{% endhint %}

 ### `portrait`

 | Type       | Default | Action       |
 | ---------- | ------- | ------------ |
 | `BoolFlag` | `False` | `store_true` |

-Run CDL with a vertical layout
+Force CDL to run with a vertical layout

 ### `retry-all`